andrewpmilne/project-three-anagrams-game/README.md

 ![leaderboard](readme-resources/leaderboard.png)

-### Error Messages
+### Error Messages and colour
 Red Error messages are a feature that can be seen at various points in the game.
 They avoid errors that would have consequences at a later point in the program (such as a username with more than 20 characters) and give a clear message to the user about what they need to type for the game to continue.
 Colorama was implemented so that they could be written in red and stand out to the user.
+Colorama was also used to create clarity for the user regarding correct and incorrect responses.
+Green indicates a correct response, whilst yellow indicates the true answer if an incorrect response has been made.

 ![example of validation error](readme-resources/validation-one.png)